-Big data by its very definition involves large volumes of data housed in disparate systems and platforms.
-Szybillo said the first challenge for enterprises is consolidating the extremely large data sets you are extracting from systems such as CRM, ERP and others and collecting them into a single manageable data warehouse.
+Big data by its very definition typically involves large volumes of data housed in disparate systems and platforms.
+Szybillo said the first challenge for enterprises is consolidating the extremely large data sets they're extracting from CRM and ERP systems and other data sources into a unified and manageable big data architecture.

-Once you have a sense of the data you are capturing, it becomes easier to narrow in on insights by making small adjustments, he said.
-Plan for an infrastructure that allows for incremental changes.
-Attempting big changes may end up creating new problems.
+Once you have a sense of the data that's being collected, it becomes easier to narrow in on insights by making small adjustments, he said.
+To enable that, plan for an infrastructure that allows for incremental changes.
+Attempting big changes may just end up creating new problems.